Giovanni da Pian del Carpine: Travels

 Since the death of Ögedei Khan, the imperial authority was in interregnum and Güyük, Ögedei's eldest son, was designated to the throne.
 His formal election in a great Kurultai, or diet of the tribes, took place while the friars were at Sira Orda, which entailed the gathering of 3000 to 4000 envoys and deputies from all parts of Asia and eastern Europe, bearing homage, tribute and presents.
-On 24 August they witnessed the formal enthronement at another camp in the vicinity called the Golden Ordu, after which they were presented to the new emperor.
+On 24 August they witnessed the formal enthronement at another camp in the vicinity called the Golden Ordu, and they were then presented to the new emperor.

-The great Khan, Güyük, refused the invitation to become Christian, and demanded rather that the Pope and rulers of Europe should come to him and swear allegiance to him.
+The great Khan, Güyük, refused the invitation to become Christian and demanded rather that the Pope and rulers of Europe should come to him and swear allegiance to him, a demand recorded in a letter from Güyük Khan to Pope Innocent IV.
 The Khan did not dismiss the expedition until November.
-He gave them a letter to the Pope—written in Mongol, Arabic, and Latin—that was a brief imperious assertion of the Khan's office as the scourge of God.
+He gave them a letter to the Pope written in Mongol and copied into Persian and Latin that was a brief imperious assertion of the Khan's office as the scourge of God.
 They began a long winter journey home.
-Often they had to lie on the bare snow, or on ground scraped bare of snow with a foot.
+Often, they had to lie on the bare snow or on ground scraped bare of snow with a foot.
 They reached Kiev on 10 June 1247.
-There, and on their further journey, the Slavonic Christians welcomed them as risen from the dead, with festive hospitality.
-Crossing the Rhine at Cologne, they found the Pope still at Lyon, and delivered their report and the Khan's letter.
+There and on their further journey the Slavonic Christians welcomed them as risen from the dead with festive hospitality.
+Crossing the Rhine at Cologne, they found the Pope still at Lyon and delivered their report and the Khan's letter.

 Not long afterward, Giovanni was rewarded with the archbishopric of Primate of Serbia in Antivari in Dalmatia, and was sent as legate to Louis IX of France.
 He lived only five years following the hardships of his journey.
 He died, according to the Franciscan Martyrology and other authorities, on 1 August 1252.

-His books
+Books

 The Ystoria Mongalorum is the report compiled by Carpine, of his trip to the Mongol Empire.
 Written in the 1240s, it is the oldest European account of the Mongols.
 Carpine was the first European to try to chronicle Mongol history.
 Two versions of the Ystoria Mongalorum are known to exist: Carpine's own and another, usually referred to as the Tartar Relation.

+An English translation of Giovanni's book title is History of the Mongols, which serves as a report of the travels of Giovanni and the friars to the Mongolian Empire.
+In his book, Giovanni includes a prologue as well as several chapters which cover specific topics including religious practices, culture, and combat methods.
+The Europeans generally held a poor viewpoint of the Mongols in the 13th century, when Giovanni wrote his book, and this is evident in the book's inclusion of both positive and negative descriptions of the Mongols that Giovanni and his men encountered.

 Erik Hildinger translated Giovanni's book into English.